madprops/gifmaker/README.md

 For example, `[number 3]` might result in `128`.

-You can also use a number range.
+You can also use a number range by using two numbers.

 For example, `[number 0 10]` will pick a random number from `0` to `10`.